Aeroflot Flight 1492: Cancellations and public perception

 On 5 May 2019, a petition to ground the Sukhoi Superjet 100 (SSJ100) during the investigation was launched on Change.org.
 On 8 May, it had collected over 140,000 signatures and, when asked, Kremlin Press Secretary Dmitry Peskov said the decision should be taken by the competent aviation authorities and not by citizens who sign petitions on the Change.org portal.
 The Ministry of Transport of Russia decided against grounding the SSJ100, stating there was no obvious sign of a design flaw.

 Aeroflot cancelled approximately 50 SSJ100 flights in the week after the accident.
 Kommersant cited industry sources as saying the SSJ100 had lower dispatch reliability than Airbus and Boeing aircraft in the airline's fleet historically and attributed a rise in cancellations to "increased safety measures" at Aeroflot while the accident is investigated.
 The SSJ100 suffered a number of technical failures in the weeks following the accident which attracted media attention in Russia.
 On 18 May 2019, an Aeroflot SSJ100 from Ulyanovsk to Moscow–Sheremetyevo aborted its take-off due to a hydraulics failure indication following which the passengers refused to fly on the Superjet.

 On 17 May 2019, it was reported that Russian regional airline RusLine abandoned its plans to operate 18 SSJ100s.
-According to the owner, this is because of the "likely reputational [sic] risks" associated with the accident.
+According to the owner, this is because of the "likely reputational risks" associated with the accident.
 On 22 May, the Russian airline Alrosa retired its Tupolev Tu-134 fleet, announcing that it was not abandoning plans to replace the Tu-134 with up to three SSJ100 by 2021 "despite all the hysteria".

 On 24 May 2019, the Russian Association of Air Transport Operators (AEVT) requested a review of the SSJ100 for compliance with certification requirements in a letter sent to Minister of Transport Yevgeny Dietrich.
 The AEVT questioned whether electrical supply should have been disrupted by the lightning strike and whether the fuel system should have been compromised by impact forces.
 The letter said the flight control system, engines, cabin protection from an external fire and the crew training programme should all be examined for compliance.
 United Aircraft Corporation, the manufacturer of the Superjet, said the AEVT appeared to apply pressure on the technical investigation.
 As of 28 May, AEVT members operated 19 SSJ100s.
 Aeroflot, the operator of the accident aircraft, is not a member of the AEVT.